 The practice of ‘zazen’ in a quiet room needs to carry over into daily life.
 If you are hungry, eat; if you are tired, sleep.
 Zazen helps you to recognize what your body and mind needs and to do those things at that present moment.
 If you are tired you will go to sleep or if you are hungry you will go and eat.
 In an increasingly mechanized world, the brain often works overtime in unproductive grooves.
-Day-to-day pressures bring neurosis, anxiety, and various other mental and physical problems since the mind and the body are not getting the proper rest that it needs.
+Day-to-day pressures bring neurosis, anxiety, and various other mental and physical problems.
+This happens because the mind and the body are not getting the proper rest that it needs.
 The joy of living fades and despair closes in.
 For too many people today, life has gone stale.
-Zen maybe that very thing they need to have a fresher approach on life.
+Zen may be that very thing they need to have a fresher approach on life.
 To actually achieve this fresher look on life will require the courage and the mental willpower to overthrow learned responses and change the way we live and think.

-It does not matter what walk of life you are in, Zen practice does not judge it only helps.
-To study Zen is to study the self and to study the self is to forget the self.
+It does not matter what walk of life you are in, zen practice does not judge it only helps.
+To study zen is to study the self and to study the self is to forget the self.
 Forgetting the self is to be enlightened by all things and to be enlightened by all things is to be free from attachment to the body and mind of one’s self and others.
-Zen is the art of letting go…to not be ruled by what is hindering us today, but instead to enjoy each moment that life gives us.
+Zen is the art of letting go.
+To not be ruled by what is hindering us today, but instead to enjoy each moment that life gives us.

 The essence of zen aims to clarify the self.
-It is the process of living by dying…shedding egoistic delusion and finding our “natural face,” but not stopping there.
-We must help others to bring them back to awareness…towards an enlightenment that stems not from self-power, but from openness to all things.
+It is the process of living by dying.
+Shedding egoistic delusion and finding our “natural face,” but not stopping there.
+We must help others to bring them back to awareness.
+Towards an enlightenment that stems not from self-power, but from openness to all things.

 Here are some activities you can do to help you to incorporate zen into your life: